liuchaonihao/LN-TPSVR/README.md

 # GL-TPSVR
 1. Abstract

-Both the classic proximal support vector regression (PSVR) and the twin support vector regression (TSVR) assume that the data is affected by a single noise characteristic distribution.
-However, in some low-quality data, such as wind power and photovoltaic power, it is found that the data does not obey a single noise distribution, but tends to follow a Gauss-Laplace mixed noise distribution.
-Therefore, based on the theoretical basis of the PSVR model combined with the TSVR model, we introduce the Gauss-Laplace mixed noise feature, and design a new regressor, called the twin proximal support vector regression with Gauss-Laplace mixed noise (GL-TPSVR).
-At the same time, the augmented Lagrange multiplier (ALM) method is used to solve the GL-TPSVR model.
+Most regression techniques assume that noise characteristics are influenced by a Gauss distribution.
+However, in some low-quality data, such as photovoltaic power generation and traffic flow estimation, studies have found that data noise does not follow a Gauss distribution but rather tends to follow a Laplace distribution.
+Therefore, this paper introduces Laplace noise characteristics by combining the proximal support vector regression (PSVR) model with the twin support vector regression (TSVR) model, designing a new regressor, called the twin proximal support vector regression with Laplace noise (LN-TPSVR).
+Furthermore, the stochastic gradient descent (SGD) is used to solve the LN-TPSVR model.

 2. Installation